nrprabhav/Wordle-Game/README.md

 <!-- ROADMAP -->
 ## Future Work

-- [ ] Polished UI:
-      Improve design and animation
-- [ ] Countdown timer
-      Time limit to make it more advances
-- [ ] Sound:
+- [ ] Keep track of scores of players
-      Add sounds to the games to improve engagement
-- [ ] Do extensive testing to locate bugs in the code
+- [ ] Display a histogram of how many tries all users take to solve the puzzle

 See the [open issues](https://github.com/nrprabhav/game-player-project/issues) for a full list of proposed features (and known issues).